e-seet/42/fractol/Readme.md

 3. Check whether little or big endian
 4. write color value byte by byte into pixel array according to endian

-### Notes
+### To do

-1. We can add in the parameters for the window size which will be the same as image size.
+1. Check memory leak
+2. whether it is the same for macos and ubuntu

 ### Reference